rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - Two-stage binding from Names to values*

-Because RhoVM operates against a key-value data store, a state change is realized by an operation that changes which key maps to which value.
-This operation is the rho-calculus I/O reduction rule.
-Effectively, it is a substitution rule that specifies a computation :code:`P` to be performed if a new, discrete value is observed at a given key.
-Keys are analogous to names in that they allow the programmer to reference the location in memory of the value that they would like to alter.
-In the following example, :code:`val` is the value being altered:
+RhoVM operates against a key-value data store.
+A state change of RhoVM is realized by an operation that modifies which key maps to what value.
+Since, like Rholang, RhoVM is derived from the rho-calculus model of computation, that operation is the low-level rho-calculus reduction rule.
+Effectively, the reduction rule, known as the "COMM" rule, is a substitution that defines a computation :code:`P` to be performed if a new value is observed at a key.
+A key is analogous to a name in that it references a location in memory which holds the value being substituted.
+In the following example, :code:`key` is a key and :code:`val` is the value being substituted:

 ::